hackbrightacademy/tech-interview-prep/readme.md

   on the challenges of our Software Engineering course.
-In order to get the most out of our program, we need to make sure you are comfortable with certain programming basics including: basic data types (strings, integers, booleans, lists), conditional logic, looping, and functions.
+In order to get the most out of our program, we need to make sure you are comfortable with certain programming basics including: basic data types (strings, integers, booleans, lists), conditional logic, indexing, looping, and functions.
 - If you don't pass the interview on your first try, don't panic!
 We'll provide feedback on where you can improve and discuss a timeline for when you can reinterview.